webprogramming260/learn/README.md

 ## Under the covers

 Vite uses ESBuild to do all the bundling.
 ESBuild is built with Go and boosts speeds of 30X webpack.

+## Implemented Markdown rendering

+Using [Markdown-it](https://github.com/markdown-it/markdown-it) and [highlight.js](https://highlightjs.org/) we can render the GitHub pages.